|

 and how payment will be made.

-What happens if I am awarded payment on
+What happens if I am awarded payment on my claim?

 In order for you to receive payment, the